 RACE RESULTS & AWARDS: The results table requires dedicated people to continually update the incoming results from the Timer and provide the results list to the Awards volunteer team.
 Volunteers will walk quickly/run multiple times from the Results tent on the field to the Timer on the field.
-Awards are given for 1st, 2nd, 3rd place by age group for men and women.
-There are awards for individuals and groups.
+Awards are given for 1st, 2nd, 3rd place by age group for men/women/non-binary.
+There are awards for individuals and teams.
 This task requires coordinating results and awards under the direction of the Area Lead.
+(All age groups must have a minimum of 3 competing to receive 1st, 2nd, 3rd place awards)